DIY Bread Box

 DIY bread box in the corner of a kitchen counter.

-Nothing beats a loaf of fresh made bread or a crusty loaf of artisan bread.
+Nothing beats a loaf of fresh made sourdough bread or a crusty loaf of artisan bread.
 But storing those loaves is kinda a pain.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.